Unconventional Altermagnetism in Quasicrystals: A Hyperspatial Projective Construction

 which describes the alternating spin splitting around $\Gamma$, satisfies the rotational symmetry of the magnetic Penrose quasicrystal, as shown in Fig.~\ref{fig:penrose}(d).
 This further verifies the realization of unconventional $h$-wave magnetism in the Penrose quasicrystal.

 \textit{{Discussion and summary}}.---Quasicrystalline altermagnetism manifests as spin-polarized Fermi surfaces rotational anisotropies forbidden in periodic lattices.
-This opens the door to a wide range of novel spin-resolved phenomena, such as spin conductivity with 8- or 10-fold anisotropy~\cite{PhysRevLett.133.236703}, nonlinear or nonreciprocal spin-current generations \cite{PhysRevB.111.125420}, and higher-order quasicrystalline topological states \cite{wang2022effective, PhysRevLett.123.196401, PhysRevLett.124.036803}.
-For example, as we show in SM~\footnotemark[\value{footnote}], proximity coupling between quasicrystalline altermagnets and topological insulators or superconductors leads to higher-order topological corner states or Majorana zero modes whose spatial arrangement matches the underlying quasicrystalline symmetry, offering a clear signature of quasicrystalline altermagnetism and its topological consequences.
+This opens the door to a wide range of novel spin-resolved phenomena, such as highly anisotropic spin conductivity with 8- or 10-fold anisotropy~\cite{PhysRevLett.133.236703}, nonlinear or nonreciprocal spin-current generations \cite{PhysRevB.111.125420}, and higher-order quasicrystalline topological states \cite{wang2022effective, PhysRevLett.123.196401, PhysRevLett.124.036803}.
+For example, as we show in SM~\footnotemark[\value{footnote}], proximity coupling between quasicrystalline altermagnets and topological insulators or superconductors leads to higher-order topological corner states or Majorana zero modes whose spatial arrangement matches the underlying quasicrystalline symmetry, offering a clear signature of quasicrystalline altermagnetism and its topological consequences. {Experimentally, the proposed mechanism for altermagnetism in quasicrystals may be realized in twisted heterostructures formed from an antiferromagnetic quasicrystal and a nonmagnetic quasicrystal (or an incommensurate bilayer crystal)~\cite{PhysRevLett.59.1010, PhysRevB.103.045408, PhysRevB.106.075121, Jin:20, PhysRevB.111.195161, PhysRevB.107.235425, PhysRevB.107.144202, peng2018effect}, where the twist-induced quasiperiodicity leads to the required modulation of electronic hopping.
+Related physics can also be explored in artificial platforms such as optical quasicrystals in ultracold-atom systems~\cite{xu2025neutral, Jagannathan_2013, Corcovilos:19,cryst6100124,mazurenko2017cold, doi:10.1126/science.1239873} and quasicrystalline metal-organic frameworks~\cite{urgel2016quasicrystallinity, SHI20242464}.
+Further details are provided in the Supplemental Material [68].}

 In summary, we have proposed a generic strategy to realize unconventional altermagnetism in quasicrystals using a hyperspatial projection construction.
 We have demonstrated the emergence of quasicrystalline altermagnetism, which exhibits unconventional $g$-wave and $h$-wave altermagnetism in decorated Ammann-Beenker and Penrose tilings, respectively.
 Due to the inherent self-similarity and scale equivalence of quasicrystals, such altermagnetic features can emerge across scales, provided the effective ``sub-cluster"-dependent spin and hopping distributions persist.
 Our work greatly extends the scope of altermagnetism to symmetry regimes inaccessible in crystals and suggests broader possibilities for engineering more exotic magnetism in quasicrystalline materials by including noncollinear and higher multipolar spin textures.